DanielBallem/PlanetGravityUnity/README.md

 The demo has been updated to support any convex mesh as a source of gravity!

-Capsule, cylinder, cube, sphere, you name it!
+Capsule, cylinder, cube, sphere, you can even make your own!

 ## Benefits of my approach: